kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be giving a talk at Carnegie Mellon University (CMU) in April!
 - Our abstract, entitled "Post-Quantum Secure Recursive Proofs of Isogeny Knowledge with Reduced Time Complexity" got accepted to Quantum Information Processing (QIP) 2024!
 I also applied for and received a student stipend to attend!
 - I will be a [Visiting Student Researcher](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance) at the Simons Institute for their Fault Tolerance Quantum Coding workshop and
   Error-Correcting Codes bootcamp from Jan 22nd to Feb 16th in Berkeley, California!
-I will also be giving a 10-minute at Simons, too!
+-  I will also gave a well-received 10-minute at Simons (Jan 26th at 2:30pm)!
 - I'm taking a class on Algebraic Graph Theory and Quantum Computation at the University of Waterloo, with permission from the instructor!
 - I will be attending High Assurance Cryptographic Software (HACS) 2024, which is a workshop that precedes Real World Crypto (RWC) 2024 in Toronto, CA and focuses on the intersection of Cryptography and Formal Methods, this year specifically related to Post-Quantum Cryptography!
 - I will be interning at Visa Research for Summer 2024 as a Staff Research Scientist intern in Foster City, CA!
 I will be working with the Security / Cryptography team!